TeamSpeak: TeamSpeak Client

 On Monday, 14th October 2019, TeamSpeak announced a fully rebuilt version of their client software.
-Originally dubbed TeamSpeak 5 (with the name TeamSpeak 4 rumored to have been avoided due to Tetraphobia), their new client has been released without a version number, and is just called "TeamSpeak".
+Originally dubbed TeamSpeak 5 (with the name TeamSpeak 4 rumored to have been avoided due to tetraphobia), their new client has been released without a version number, and is just called "TeamSpeak".

-The new client introduces a number of brand new additions to their services, including a modern global chat feature, a fully responsive user interface, free voice servers and many upgraded audio functions.
+The new client added several features to its services, including a global chat feature, a responsive user interface, free voice servers, and upgraded audio functions.

 TeamSpeak 3

-TeamSpeak 3 has been in development since 2004.
+TeamSpeak 3 development began in 2004.

 It was a complete rewrite of TS2 with many new features, but has had infrequent updates on the development blog, and was first estimated to be released in mid-2006.
 The first public release of the TeamSpeak 3 SDK was on June 5, 2008, with the integrated solution in the MMO game Vendetta Online.

 Open beta of TeamSpeak 3 was released on December 9, 2009.
 Open beta was closed on August 10, 2011 and replaced with TeamSpeak 3.0.0 Final, which was the first stable release of TeamSpeak 3.

 TeamSpeak 3 introduced the use of unique IDs, maintained in the program as identities, that are randomly generated at the time of a client's initial setup.
 An identity contains a nickname, which can be changed at any time, the Unique ID and an identity name, which is not visible to other users on the server.
 The unique id is used by the server to grant permissions to the user.
 Unique IDs replaced the need for a user to register with the server to keep their user group, be it a channel group or a server group.